 The Caritas network has a long-established presence in the area but the scale of the crisis and the surging numbers of refugees is challenging.
 More help is required.

 How you can help

-We urgently need more funds so that we can provide emergency assistance to many vulnerable people who have left their belongings, homes and livelihoods to escape the devastating war.
+We urgently need more funds to help provide emergency assistance to many vulnerable people who have left their belongings, homes and livelihoods to escape the devastating war.

-Your donation to the Syria Crisis Appeal will help Caritas Australia provide critical emergency relief for families who have been affected by the Syrian conflict.
+Your donation to the Middle East Crisis Appeal will help Caritas Australia provide critical emergency relief for refugees and vulnerable host communities who have been affected by the crises gripping the Middle East.
 Donations $2 and over are tax deductible.

 To the international community, besides the pursuit of a negotiated solution to the conflict, I ask for the provision of humanitarian aid for the displaced and refugees, and Syrians who have lost their homes, showing in the first place the good of each human person and guarding their dignity.” - Pope Francis